 In this blog I will explain you how your health seriously impacts upon your time management and productivity.
-I also share essential tips that personally helped me boost my focus, improve my concentration and increase the quality of output.
+I also share five essential tips that personally helped me boost my focus, improve my concentration and increase the quality of output.

 Have you ever noticed a drop in your energy, focus or output in any of these scenarios?

 When we look after our health, we automatically start to improve everything else.
 We get out what we put in, so what are you putting “in”?
 How is your sleep, eating habits, nutrition, fitness and mental well-being?

 As Gary Keller explains in his book “The One Thing”, poor health habits are one of the ‘Four Thieves’ that can hold you up and rob you of your productivity.
 As Keller says, personal energy mismanagement is a silent thief of productivity.